stuartellis/stuartellis-site-hugo/content/articles/postgresql-setup.md

 PostgreSQL is highly standards-compliant, and also provides the additional features that you would expect from a enterprise SQL database.
 You may use popular programming languages within PostgreSQL functions, as well as standard SQL.
-Version 8.3 includes XML support and full-text search as part of the core system, and these features were available as extensions in previous releases.
+Version 9.5 includes XML support and full-text search as part of the core system, and these features were available as extensions in previous releases.

-Version 9.0 of PostgreSQL includes support for single-master replication.
+Version 9.0 and above of PostgreSQL includes support for single-master replication.
 Use Bucardo, Slony-I, or a commercial replication product to support more advanced scenarios or older versions of PostgreSQL.

-The development team prefer more specialized features to remain separate, rather than simply being bundled with the main software in the form of one preset solution.
+The development team prefer more specialised features to remain separate, rather than simply being bundled with the main software in the form of one preset solution.
 For example, the PostGIS extension adds support for spatial data.
 Similarly, database drivers and the extensions